adikabintang/kuliah/kungliga/management_of_networks/project/task_4/task_4_adika_bintang_s/adika_bintang_s.task_4.md

 ## Optimal Method

 ```
-the smallest NMAE (0.09635857) is the model with features:
+the smallest NMAE (0.09685993) is the model with features:
-['runq-sz', '%%memused', 'cswch/s', 'all_%%usr', 'ldavg-1', 'totsck', 'pgfree/s', 'plist-sz']
+['runq-sz', '%%memused', 'cswch/s', 'all_%%usr', 'ldavg-1', 'pgfree/s', 'plist-sz', 'file-nr', 'tps']
 ```

 ![historgram_nmae_opt.png](historgram_nmae_opt.png "aaaaaaa")

 ![boxplot_nmae_opt.png](boxplot_nmae_opt.png)

 The method which is used to find the features with the smallest error is building a subset of each features, building the linear regression model, then finding the smallest NMAE of all the models built.
-The features with the smallest error are 'runq-sz', '%%memused', 'cswch/s', 'all_%%usr', 'ldavg-1', 'totsck', 'pgfree/s', 'plist-sz'.
+The features with the smallest error are 'runq-sz', '%%memused', 'cswch/s', 'all_%%usr', 'ldavg-1', 'pgfree/s', 'plist-sz', 'file-nr', 'tps'.

 From the histogram, we can see the the highest number of error (NMAE) is around 0.1 with more than 3000 data.
 This means that the models mostly have 0.1 error with various features applied to the model.